Andro999b/torrent-player/README.md

 ## Electron only

---cast-screen - start with ui that can be controlet only remote
+--castscreen - start with ui that can be controled only remote

 --fullscrean - start in fullscrean mode (press F11 for toggle mode)